 Hebrew can also be studied as a main or second subject in the joint degree of Classics and Oriental Studies.
 This course allows you to combine the study of an Oriental language and culture with Latin and/or Greek and the study of the ancient world.

-BA in Theology and Oriental Studies
+BA in Religion and Oriental Studies

 Religion and Oriental Studies is a three-year course that gives you the opportunity to combine the study of Hebrew and Judaism with a range of options offered as by the Theology Faculty.